 The chapel is named in memory of Egbert Lawrence Davis (1882-1974) and his wife, Annie Pearl Shore Davis (1884-1942).
 Egbert helped bring North Carolina Baptist Hospital to Winston-Salem.
 He was chairman of the hospital’s board of trustees from inception in 1922 until 1941, and he played an important role in moving Wake Forest’s medical school to Winston-Salem.

 A health crisis when he was a young man may have inspired Egbert’s support of a hospital.
 After graduating from Wake Forest College in 1904, he planned to attend Harvard Law School.
 That summer at the family farm in Yadkin County, he contracted appendicitis.
-He was taken 22 miles in a horse-drawn wagon to Twin City Hospital.
-He survived the appendectomy, but his recovery changed his plans.
+He was taken 22 miles with a ruptured appendix in a horse-drawn wagon to Twin City Hospital.
+He survived, but his recovery changed his plans.

 Egbert sold insurance, worked on the family farm, and helped at his grandfather’s country store until 1906, when he was offered a job with R.J.
 Reynolds Tobacco Co., selling across the South and then in Chicago.
 He eventually advanced to general sales manager and retired from the company in 1926.